MyFirstBitcoin/Light-Node-Directory/United States -- Bismarck Bitcoin Meetup/README.md

 Community submitted to BTCMaps as part of My First Bitcoin's Node Network.
 (844,381)

-Google Classroom Setup In collaboration with the Mi Primer Bitcoin team.
+Google Classroom Setup in collaboration with the Mi Primer Bitcoin team.

 ## 📞 Contact Information
 - **Website:** TBD